mec07/sentrywriter/README.md

 json decodes it and checks the `"level"` field (you can change this default using the `WithLevelFieldName` method) matches `"error"`.
 If it matches then it sets the sentry level to `sentry.ErrorLevel` and sends the message to Sentry.
-If no `LogLevel`s are provided then filtering is not turned on.
 Multiple `LogLevel`s can be supplied both at instantiation time and at a later point, for example:
 ```
 errorLevel := sentrywriter.LogLevel{